 There are numerous ways to discourage others from reproducing your photos online.
 For example, you could look into how to watermark your photos or how to protect images on your website by disabling right-click.

 This is obviously far less than ideal, of course, but it can also be a big issue for your customers.
 If someone’s invested in your work, they don’t want to see it (even as a copy) sold elsewhere, for less.

 That’s why a certificate of authenticity is such an invaluable document to you as a photographer.
-Being able to provide a physical document to a potential buyer assures them that the work you are selling is original and your own, and enshrines your work as the real deal forever more.
+Providing a physical document to a potential buyer assures them that the work you are selling is original and your own and enshrines your work as the real deal forevermore.

 So, what should your certificate of authenticity include?